The Ultimate In Birding Tours

 The wide range of additional waterbird species we should encounter includes Eurasian Wigeon, Northern Shoveler, Northern Pintail, Garganey, Eurasian Teal, Little Grebe, Glossy Ibis, Eurasian Spoonbill, Black-crowned Night Heron, Squacco, Grey, Purple and Western Reef Herons, Western Cattle, Great and Little Egrets, Common Moorhen, Eurasian Coot, Pacific Golden, Common Ringed and Little Ringed Plovers, Common Snipe, Black-tailed Godwit, Green, Wood and Common Sandpipers, and quite likely also Temminck’s Stint, Ruff, Slender-billed and Caspian Gulls, Lesser Black-backed Gull (the common form here, heuglini, is sometimes split off as Heuglin’s Gull) and Caspian, Greater Crested, Lesser Crested, Whiskered and White-winged Terns.

 Pheasant-tailed Jacanas migrating from the northwestern part of the Indian subcontinent winter regularly in the area and we may well find one or two already present.
 We will also be looking out for Yellow Bittern, recently discovered to be breeding here in very small numbers at the western extremity of its range.
-The ‘khawrs’ are good places to find rarities and we may find one or two, such as Intermediate Egret, Cotton Pygmy Goose, Small Pratincole, Caspian Plover and Long-toed Stint.
+The ‘khawrs’ are good places to find rarities and we may find one or two, such as Medium Egret, Cotton Pygmy Goose, Small Pratincole, Caspian Plover and Long-toed Stint.

 Additional species we are likely to encounter around the khawrs or elsewhere along the coast include Western Osprey, Western Marsh, Pallid and Montagu’s Harriers, Common Kestrel, Blue-cheeked Bee-eater, European Roller, Rose-ringed (or Ring-necked) Parakeet, Crested Lark, Citrine Wagtail, Western Yellow Wagtail of various forms, Graceful Prinia, Bluethroat, House Crow and Common Myna.